SAIDUMPALA01/medical-image-classification-system1/README.md

 ## ⚙️ How the System Works

 1. Upload a chest X-ray image
-2. Image is preprocessed — resized to 224×224 and normalized
+2. Image is preprocessed — resized to 224×224 and normalized to [0, 1]
-3. CNN automatically extracts features from the image
+3. CNN automatically extracts visual features from the image
 4. Model predicts **Normal** or **Pneumonia**
-5. Result is returned with a confidence score
+5. Prediction is returned with a confidence score

 ---

 ## 🎯 Project Objectives

-- **Analyze Effectiveness of ML Algorithms:** Compare different ML algorithms (CNNs vs SVMs) for medical image analysis
+- **Analyze Effectiveness of ML Algorithms:** Compare CNNs vs traditional methods (SIFT, LBP, RBM, SVM)
 - **Evaluate Preprocessing Techniques:** Investigate the impact of normalization, augmentation, and segmentation on model performance
-- **Create Prototype System:** Develop a user-friendly demonstration system for clinical pneumonia diagnosis
+- **Create Prototype System:** Develop a demonstration system for clinical pneumonia diagnosis
 - **Enhance Diagnostic Accuracy:** Reduce human error and improve consistency in pneumonia detection

 ---